rss logo

 New Trigger window showing a daily schedule set to 4:20 PM.

-• In the Actions tab, click on New:
+• In the Actions tab, click New:

 Screenshot of the New Task properties window with the Actions tab open and the New button highlighted to create a new action.